1.6Position within the Value Chain

 Part of the operating activities are devoted to the modification of existing floating offshore installations, to enable the Company’s clients to extend the production life of the facility, to tie-in smaller fields nearby or to upgrade with new technology.

-The Company has one facility in operation, the Thunder Hawk DeepDraft™ Semi-submersible, under a production handling agreement, in which the Company is paid for the service of producing oil and gas against a certain fee per barrel or equivalent in gas produced.
+The Company also provides Floating Production Units (FPUs) and has one facility in operation, the Thunder Hawk DeepDraft™ Semi-submersible, under a production handling agreement, which is not SBM Offshore’s standard business model as revenue is production volume dependant.
+The Company is paid for the service of producing oil and gas against a certain fee per barrel or equivalent in gas produced on Thunder Hawk.